matsengrp/linearham/README.md

 It is important to note that this germline gene set is the gene collection used in the `linearham` inference procedure as well.
 A FASTA file containing the clonal family naive sequence and input sequences with insertions/deletions reversed and V/J framework insertions removed is located at `output/clusterX/cluster_seqs.fasta`, where `X` is any clonal family index of interest.

-The `linearham` output files, by default, are contained in the `output/cluster0/mcmciter10000_mcmcthin10_tuneiter5000_tunethin100_numrates4_seed0/burninfrac0.1_subsampfrac0.05` folder.
+The `linearham` output files, by default, are contained in the `output/cluster0/mcmciter10000_mcmcthin10_tuneiter5000_tunethin100_numrates4_rngseed0/burninfrac0.1_subsampfrac0.05` folder.
 Within this directory, the `linearham_run.log` file (TSV format) holds the posterior samples of the naive sequence annotation and of the phylogenetic substitution model and rate variation parameters, the `linearham_run.trees` file (Newick format) consists of the posterior tree samples with ancestral sequence annotations, and `linearham_run.ess` (TSV format) contains the approximate effective sample sizes for each field in `linearham_run.log`.
 Note that the `linearham_run.trees` Newick tree annotations are written to be compatible with the Python package [DendroPy](https://dendropy.org/).
 We also output a FASTA file (`aa_naive_seqs.fasta`) that contains each sampled amino acid naive sequence and its associated posterior probability, create a FASTA-like file (`aa_naive_seqs.dnamap`) that maps each sampled amino acid naive sequence to its corresponding set of DNA naive sequences and posterior probabilities, and generate an amino acid naive sequence posterior probability logo (`aa_naive_seqs.png`) using [WebLogo](http://weblogo.threeplusone.com/) to visualize the per-site uncertainties.

-If `--seed-seq` is specified, the additional output files, by default, are stored in the `output/cluster0/mcmciter10000_mcmcthin10_tuneiter5000_tunethin100_numrates4_seed0/burninfrac0.1_subsampfrac0.05/seedseqX` directory, where `X` signifies the name of the seed sequence.
+If `--lineage-unique-id` is specified, the additional output files, by default, are stored in the `output/cluster0/mcmciter10000_mcmcthin10_tuneiter5000_tunethin100_numrates4_rngseed0/burninfrac0.1_subsampfrac0.05/lineage_X` directory, where `X` signifies the unique id of the lineage sequence.
 We provide output files (`aa_lineage_seqs.fasta` and `aa_lineage_seqs.dnamap`) that are similar to the files described above (i.e. `aa_naive_seqs.fasta` and `aa_naive_seqs.dnamap`) by tabulating the posterior probabilities of sampled naive sequences and intermediate ancestral sequences on the lineage.
 Furthermore, we construct a posterior probability lineage graphic (`aa_lineage_seqs.pfilterX.png`) using [Graphviz](https://www.graphviz.org/), where `X` denotes the posterior probability cutoff for the sampled sequences.